-There are various types of embroideries adorning the pashmina, adding to its value & elegance… Among them, the Sozni Embroidery is the heart of Kashmir & Pashmina alike.
+There are various types of hand embroideries adorning Pashmina, adding to its value & elegance.
+Among them, the Sozni Embroidery is the heart of Kashmir & Pashmina alike.

-The colorful motifs are so meticulously embroidered that the pashmina base is barely visible.
+The colorful motifs are so meticulously hand-embroidered that the Pashmina base is barely visible.

-Sozni requires patience and hard work as a single shawl can take up to two to three years to complete, with master craftsman working on it for six hours every day.
+Sozni requires patience and hard work.
+A single shawl can take up to two to three years to complete.
+Besides, there are master craftsmen working on it for six hours every day.

-Considered one of the most tedious forms of needle work, Aari hand embroidery is the specialty of Kashmiri artisans.
-They use hooked needles, also called tambour, to create intrinsic, concentric loops.
+Considered one of the most tedious forms of needlework, Aari hand embroidery is the specialty of Kashmiri artisans.
+They use hooked needles, also called tambour, consequently creating intrinsic, concentric loops.

-This fine art has been in existence in India since 16th century, when Mughals patronized it to create elaborate and highly refined floral motifs for the royal garments.
+This fine art has been in existence in India since the 16th century.
+To start with, Mughals patronized it to create elaborate and highly refined floral motifs for royal garments.

-We have pashmina shawls and stoles embellished with aari work in both traditional and contemporary styles.
+Due to its alluring demeanor, we have pashmina shawls and stoles embellished with aari work.
+You can find both traditional and contemporary styles in our collection.

-Literally meaning "rags" in Sanskrit, the word kantha originated from the West Bengal state of India.
-It was used for the pile of worn out silk and muslin clothes that women stitched together as a drape in brisker weather.
+Literally meaning "rags" in Sanskrit, the word Kantha originated from the West Bengal state of India.
+It was used for the pile of worn-out silk and muslin clothes that women stitched together as a winter drape.

-Today, it represents a type of embroidery that is done with a simple running stitch along the edges of the fabric, while adding stunning motifs of flowers, animals, birds and geometrical shapes on stoles and scarves.
+Whereas today, it represents a type of embroidery that is done with a simple running stitch along the edges of the fabric.
+Additionally adding stunning motifs of flowers, animals, birds and geometrical shapes on stoles and scarves is its beauty

-A royal tilla embroidered pashmina is an unmatched luxury clothing to own.
+A royal tilla embroidered Pashmina is indeed an unmatched luxury clothing to own.

-Tilla is a golden thread, which is used to embroider bold paisleys, gorgeous florets along the borders of a pashmina shawl like a precious jewel.
+Tilla is a golden thread, which is used to embroider bold paisleys, gorgeous florets along the borders of a Pashmina shawl.

-Forte of Najibabadi craftsman and rafoogar, this Kalamkari technique imitates antique woven designs of the dorukha Kashmir jamawar shawls of the 1860s.
-It consists
+Forte of Najibabadi craftsman and rafoogar, Kalamkari technique imitates antique woven designs of dorukha Kashmir jamawar shawls from the 1860s.